TommosTools/TommosTools/packages/contextors/README.md

     }
 ```

- - If all inputs are non-`object` values, the contextor caches the most recent output,
+ - If all sources provide non-`object` values, the contextor caches the most recent output,
-   which it returns only if the inputs match their values in the previous evaluation
+   which it returns only if the sources provide the same value as previously
    (i.e. memoization)

 ```javascript